duecredit/duecredit/README.rst

 ========
-pubtrace
+duecredit
 ========

-pubtrace is being conceived to address the problem of inadequate citation of scientific software and methods.
+duecredit is being conceived to address the problem of inadequate citation of scientific software and methods.

 It provides a simple framework (at the moment for Python only) to